THE ECC COMMUNTIES OF

 Together the member denominations of the Colorado Council of Churches can be a clearer voice and stronger witness for justice for all of God’s children than any one denomination can be by itself.

 Our ECC Region's Bishop Kae Madden serves on the CCC Judicator Board, while our Vicar of Ecumenical Engagement, Fr.
-Michael Nicosia, is on the CCC Board of Directors.
+Michael Nicosia, chairs the CCC Board of Directors.
+March Newsletter

 SOCIAL JUSTICE ADVOCACY AT THE STATE CAPITAL.
 In its fourth year, “Faithful Thursdays” is a diverse coalition of leaders, organizations and community members who are committed to adding a deeper, moral dimension to the public policy-making process in Colorado.
 Our focus is to advance a faith narrative and collaborative process that supports a just economy, promotes equity, and eradicates racism in Colorado.